sumup-oss/circuit-ui/.changeset/beige-planes-shave.md

 "@sumup/circuit-ui": patch
 ---

-Fix event and values handling for the experimental ColorInput component.
+Fixed event and values handling for the experimental ColorInput component.